janriva/Cells-in-Microfluidic-devices-simulations-in-CC3D/README.md

 ### 5. CellInPorusMedia3D

 Same as *4* but in 3D.
-There is also a comented block in the steppables that adds a new secretor from the cell that degrades the walls.
+There is also a comented block in the steppables that adds a new secretor from the cell that degrades the walls, core idea at simulation *7*.

 ### 6. ProvesCanviCells